Alextz307/fast-react-pizza-co/README.md

 ## 🗺️ GPS Location (Optional)

 If available, the app will attempt to use the device's GPS to automatically fill in the user's location details.

-## ⚙️ Future Enhancements

-- Add more detailed order tracking features.
-- Improve the user interface with more responsive design elements.
-- Integrate a payment gateway for online payments.